-The ETS-NOCV analysis is only useful when non-atomic fragments are used.
+The ETS-NOCV analysis is often not very useful when atomic fragments are used.
 No symmetry must be used in the final calculation, thus, use a Symmetry NOSYM keyword if your molecule is symmetric.
+The analysis is not completely implemented for meta-GGA's and meta-hybrids.